 Koutavos lagoon is located southeast of the city of Argostoli.
-It got its name probably from the ancient word "κοτταβος" which means basin (or from the Italian word Cutavo which also means basin).
+It got its name probably from either the Greek ancient word "κότταβος" or from the Italian word "Cutavo", which both mean basin.
 It is located in the innermost part of the Argostoli lagoon, it has an elliptical shape with a maximum length of about 4km, and constitutes a closed gulf of 1300 acres and its depth ranges from 0.2m to 3m.
 It is one of the two wetlands of the island of Kefalonia, which hosts many species of aquatic and migratory birds, as well as remarkable species of fish fauna.
 Also in the lagoon of Koutavos we can see a small "island" which constitutes a refuge for birds hosted in the lagoon (Figure 1,2).

 The gulf of Argostoli during the glacial periods was probably a karstic plain, which was drained by the sinkholes of Argostoli.
 Its formation depended on the important tectonic and eustatic movements that took place after the Miocene (23.03-5.33 My).
 The gulf of Argostoli, and consequently the lagoon of Koutavos, constitute a post-Pliocene graben, with N-S orientation, which was filled by materials of terrestrial origin.
 The plain of Krania is also a natural continuation of the gulf.
 In this area faults almost parallel to each other occur, with a NW-SE orientation, forming graben basins, some of which were flooded by the sea.
 Thus Neogene and Quaternary formations were deposited in them (Figure 4).

-Finally, the lagoon of Koutavos receives the waters of the largest polje of the island, the Balsamata polje, located north of Ainos Mnt, as well as of the smaller polje of Troianata.
+Finally, the lagoon of Koutavos receives the waters of the largest polje of the island, the Valsamata polje, located north of Aenos Mnt, as well as of the smaller polje of Troianata.
 The waters of the poljes are drained through sinkholes and eventually end up in the lagoon of Koutavos, feeding also the aquifer of the plain of Krania.

 Hence, the seawater is continuously diluted by the brackish waters of the coastal springs of Koutavos located on the SE coast of the lagoon.
 The outflow (gushing) of the water is done either through fractures or from karstic conduits located at the base of a nearby fault in the Upper Cretaceous (100.5-66 My) limestones.